"The Good Manners of Colonized Subjects"

 In the past 50 years, though, nomads in Mongolia have decreased from nearly 100% of its population to 38% today.
 There are many forces causing this: more health and education opportunities in the city, damage to traditional lands due to mining and construction, lack of support infrastructure, and climate change leading to stress on plants, animals and people.

-As fewer nomads continue the herder lifestyle, it is essential that their ways and heart songs be saved for future generations.
 The Nomadicare team, led by Sas Carey, documents the lives of the nomads in movies, on video, with still photographs and with printed stories.
 The nomads themselves are showing resilience, as they appreciate seeing the stories of their own traditions, now being made available to the outside world.

 With the upheavals caused by the Covid-19 pandemic and economic disruptions, many global forces are now encouraging de-centralization, and more respect for the wisdom of traditional ways of living in harmony with nature.
 As the most recent film, "Transition", demonstrates, the nomadic way of life is surviving and changing, incorporating aspects of urban life while remaining linked to the animals, the extended family, and the land.